passlab/DCFG/README.md

 tracing files, objdump (hello.s) and sym files (hello.sym and hello.main.sym).
 Currently the callgraphy.py generates the control flow in graphml and callgraph.py generating vcg which has not yet been well tested.

-for generating related graph in graphml (or vcg/dot) based on tracing output.
-Please refer to each tracing python and example for how to use it.
+### For generating static control flow graph using dyninst

-1. The CFG folder contains sources for generating dot-based CFG using dyninst and you need to follow dyninst installation guild to make it work.
-Check the README.md file in the folder.
+The dyninst_CFG folder contains sources for generating dot-based CFG using dyninst and you need to follow dyninst installation guild to make it work.
+Check the README.md file in the dyninst_CFG folder.